 The "Most Popular" Hiking Trails at Banff National Park

-Banff National Park offers some of the most stunning and diverse hiking experiences in the world.
-From the parks breathtaking views, and Banff's abundant wildlife, any hike in at this famous Canadian National Park could rank as one of the best you've ever had.
+The most popular hiking trails inside Banff National Park offer some of the most stunning and diverse hiking experiences in the world.
+From the parks breathtaking lakes, mountain peaks, and the abundant wildlife Banff offers, any hike in at this Canadian National Park could leave you feeling that it's the best hike you've ever experienced.

 Tunnel Mountain Trail